 Companies that choose to pursue federal or state and local contracts have the right to challenge an award made to others in error.
 We work with companies that have lost contracts to help them determine whether challenging (or protesting) the award makes sense.
 If so, we represent them in protesting the loss and helping them chose the best forum to do so — to the agency, to the Government Accountability Office or to the U.S. Court of Federal Claims.
 What makes this process so unusual is that, in almost every protest, after the protest is filed, the contractor cannot participate personally because only the attorneys are allowed to see information under the routinely-instituted Protective Order.
 We build trust with our clients from the outset since we are their eyes and ears in the protest proceeding.

-It is imperative for government contractors to understand the complicated regulations affecting their intellectual property assests when used for a government contract and the work is funded with tax dollars.
+It is imperative for government contractors to understand the complicated regulations affecting their intellectual property assets when used for a government contract and the work is funded with tax dollars.
 Understanding when and how a contractor needs to protect its intellectual property or obtain rights to intellectual property developed under federal contracts is more complex and counter-intuitive to the standard copyright and patent rights of the commercial world.
 Taft’s Government Contract team understands the differences, the nuances and the solutions to acquire and protect intellectual property.

-Doing business with the government, at any level, requires a working knowledge of the opportunities available to small businesses, including woman-owned businesses, minority –owned business, service-disabled veteran-owned businesses, veteran-owned businesses, 8(a) contractors (socially and economically disadvantaged businesses) and small businesses located in Historically Underutilized Business Zones.
+Doing business with the government, at any level, requires a working knowledge of the opportunities available to small businesses, including women-owned businesses, minority-owned business, service-disabled veteran-owned businesses, veteran-owned businesses, 8(a) contractors (socially and economically disadvantaged businesses) and small businesses located in Historically Underutilized Business Zones.
 Taft’s Government Contract group has extensive experience in working with these types of small businesses to help them achieve success while working within the bounds of the applicable legal federal or local regulations.
 Similarly, Taft’s lawyers work with large businesses to identify and work with the best suited small business partners through a variety of government programs.

 Disputes & Claims